Andrew Moray: Rebellion

 King Edward I ordered supporters in Argyll and Ross to assist the Sheriff of Argyll Alexander of the Isles to suppress the rebels.
-The English Sheriff of Aberdeen, Sir Henry de Latham, was ordered on 11 June 1297 to deal with rebels Aberdeenshire.
+The English Sheriff of Aberdeen, Sir Henry de Latham, was ordered on 11 June 1297 to deal with rebels in Aberdeenshire.
 Men were dispatched from England, including Henry Percy and Walter Clifford, to suppress the rebellion.

 Attack on Castle Urquhart

 In May 1297 Andrew Moray the younger was leading the rebellion in the province of Moray.
 King Edward's Scots lieutenant in the area was Sir Reginald Cheyne, the sheriff of Elgin.
 Cheyne was alarmed by the growth of Moray's rebellion, writing to the king to request assistance.
 In response to the king's orders to suppress the rebellion, Sir Reginald ordered his subordinates to a meeting at Inverness Castle on 25 May 1297 to discuss how to deal with Moray.
 One participant was Sir William fitz Warin constable of Urquhart Castle standing on the western shore of Loch Ness.

 After this meeting, Sir William fitz Warin returned to his castle accompanied by an escort of men-at-arms.
 A few miles south of Inverness, he was unsuccessfully ambushed by a force led by Moray and Alexander Pilche.
 Next day, Sir William found himself besieged in his castle by Moray.
 The Countess of Ross unexpectedly arrived on the scene with her retinue.
 The countess, whose husband was held by King Edward in the Tower of London, advised him to surrender.
-Moray, with no siege ebigness, unsuccessfully tried to take the castle in a night attack.
+Moray, lacking siege strength, unsuccessfully tried to take the castle in a night attack.
 He left Sir William to send an account of this mêlee to his king.